 There are two types of cold hardiness that are recognized by most gardeners.
-These two levels essentially describe the level of cold tolerance that the vegetables have.
+These two levels essentially describe the level of cold tolerance that the plants have.

 Similarly, some plants won’t tolerate frost at all.
 For these, there are also two levels of tolerance.
-These two levels are being sensitive to frost and those that really require warmer temperatures at all times.
+These two levels again reflect the general tolerance towards cooler temperatures of those plants.

 Why Is Plant Temperature Tolerance Important To Know?